DHA for Kids: Benefits for Your Child’s Brain

 Canned light tuna is an affordable option to meet these recommendations.

-If you’re worried about contaminants, the AAP says,
+If you’re worried about heavy metals, the AAP says,

 “The concern regarding the possible risk from intake of excessive mercury or other contaminants is offset by the neurobehavioral benefits of an adequate DHA intake and can be minimized by avoiding the intake of predatory fish (e.g., pike, marlin, mackerel, tile fish, swordfish).”